 - Wildcards for email addresses can be used only for the Sender or Recipient conditions.
 Additionally, you can also use them while defining recipients' email addresses in blacklists.

 Please note that you can use an asterisk individually in phrases and email addresses (before or after a string of characters) or use asterisks simultaneously in front and after a character string.
 For example, if you define characters with wildcards as: *comp, comp*, *comp*, the following strings will be recognized: xxxxxcomp, compxxxxx, xxxxxcompxxxxx.
 Furthermore, you cannot use a wildcard inside a string of characters within phrases because it will not be recognized as a wildcard and will be treated as a normal character, e.g. co*mp.
 However, you can use it inside email addresses, e.g. firstname.lastname@example.org.

 Defining wildcards for phrases

 To define wildcards for phrases in the Subject or Body conditions, add these conditions to a rule, choose the contains sensitive content operator and click Edit.
-Next, in the Sensitive content configuration window mark any category (dictionary) and click Open dictionary.
-In the Edit categories window click Add on the right side, under Phrases.
-Within the New phrase editor, choose Wildcard from the Type drop-down menu and add a string of characters preceded or followed by an asterisk (Fig. 1.).
+Next, in the Sensitive content configuration window, mark any category (dictionary) and click Open dictionary.
+In the Edit categories window, click Add on the right side, under Phrases.
+In the New phrase editor, choose Wildcard from the Type drop-down menu and add a string of characters preceded or followed by an asterisk (Fig. 1.).